ABVenu/salcurriculum/S07/checkPointQuestions/01Scene1.0.md

 ### What is the primary purpose of schema validation in Mongoose?

 A) To improve query performance
-B) To prevent duplicate records
+B) To define the structure and constraints of documents
 C) To ensure data integrity and enforce rules
 D) To manage database indexes

-Answer: B) To prevent duplicate records
+**Answer: C) To ensure data integrity and enforce rules**

 ### Which of the following is a valid way to make a field required in a Mongoose schema?